-We are aiming to find out whether taking one drug (durvalumab) or a combination of two drugs (durvalumab and tremelimumab) can prevent or delay kidney cancer coming back.
+Can taking one drug (durvalumab) or a combination of two drugs (durvalumab and tremelimumab) prevent or delay kidney cancer coming back?

 What is this study about?

-RAMPART (Renal Adjuvant MultiPle Arm Randomised Trial) is a study looking at the effects of immunotherapy drugs on patients who have recently had a nephrectomy.
-We aim to find out whether the use of a single immunotherapy drug (Durvalumab) or a combination of two drugs (Durvalumab and Tremelimumab) could delay or prevent the relapse of cancer compared to the current standard of care.
-The current standard of care is active monitoring which involves observation through radiographic means.
+RAMPART is a study looking at the effects of immunotherapy drugs on patients who have recently had a kidney surgically removed - a procedure called a nephrectomy.
+We aim to find out whether using a single immunotherapy drug (Durvalumab) or a combination of two drugs (Durvalumab and Tremelimumab) could delay or prevent the relapse of cancer compared with active monitoring, which involves observation through radiography (e.g. X-rays).

-Around 1750 patients will be recruited onto the study from sites across the UK, Australia, France and the US.
-Recruitment is predicted to take approximately 5.5 years with the first results from the study expected at 6.5 years into the study.
+Around 750 patients will be recruited onto the study from across the UK, Australia, France and Spain.
+The first results from the study are expected approximately five and a half years from the start of recruitment in 2018.
 More results will follow thereafter.

 Type of study